Having a dog is a great responsibility. It’s a bond that over a decade will see highs and lows.

 Rott Pei Puppies – Before You Buy…

 Buying a dog is a big commitment, and you have to prepare to accommodate it accordingly.
-They have specific needs, and factors that need to be addressed for its happiness.
+They have specific needs, and factors that need to be addressed for their happiness.

 This isn’t a temporary roommate that’s moving in, this is a new part of the family, and needs to be treated as such.